heisade/heisade.cybersecurityjourney.github.io/dailyjourneydocumentation.md

   Just found out today that you can use Wine to run Windows apps on Linux

 2/Jan/25
-  I didn't do anything today, my laptop charger was giving me more problems.
+  I didn't do anything today, my laptop charger gave me more problems.

 3/Jan/25
   I didn't do anything today because I went out today.

 4/Jan/25
-  I did a lot of work today from 12 am to 4 am but I didn't commit changes to the work I did because my system crashed.
+  I did a lot of work today from 12 am to 4 am but didn't commit changes to my work because my system crashed.
 Just finish fixing it.

 7/Jan/25